-Each Permittee shall implement a pollution prevention program consistent with permit conditions, to prevent or reduce the discharge of pollutants in storm water runoff.
+The Permittee shall continue to implement a pollution prevention program, consistent with permit conditions, to prevent or reduce the discharge of pollutants in storm water runoff.

-- 1. Winter Road Management: By May 1, 2027, each Permittee shall submit its written procedure that describes in detail how the Permittee intends to implement the following: - a) Road salt or other deicer shall not be applied in quantities larger than required to maintain public safety.
-The Permittee shall develop and implement a written salt application or salt reduction strategy to minimize over application of deicers.
-The strategy shall include a description of the temperature, precipitation event, and road conditions, and other factors which warrant different management techniques.
-The plan

-- shall also include a description of the equipment, products used, and roads and other areas such as parking lots that are managed by the Permittee in winter. - b) All salt application equipment shall be calibrated at least annually.
+- 1. Winter Road Management: By April 1, 2027, the Permittee shall submit its written procedure that describes in detail how the Permittee intends to implement the following conditions: - a) Road salt or other deicer shall not be applied in quantities larger than required to maintain public safety.
+The Permittee shall develop and implement a written salt application or salt reduction strategy to minimize over-application of deicers.
+The strategy shall include a description of the temperature, precipitation event, road conditions, and other factors which warrant different management techniques.
+The plan shall also include a description of the equipment and products used and the roads and other areas, such as parking lots, that are managed by the Permittee in winter. - b) All salt application equipment shall be calibrated at least annually.
 Calibration methods shall be described in the written procedure.
-The Permittee shall document each calibration event and keep the calibration records of 5 years. - c) The quantity of salt and other deicing products shall be tracked and reported on the annual report.
+The Permittee shall document each calibration event and maintain the calibration records for 5 years. - c) The quantity of salt and other deicing products shall be tracked and reported on the annual report.
 The method to track the quantity of salt and other deicing products used shall be described in the written procedure. - d) Training on the Permittee's salt strategy shall be provided at a frequency no less than every other year.
 A description of the training and participants shall be described in the written procedure. - 2.
-Nutrient Management: If a Permittee applies nutrients or fertilizers to a pervious area that is five acres or more on a municipally controlled property (such as a park, athletic facility, golf course), the Permittee shall conduct applications in accordance with a site-specific nutrient application schedule based on appropriate soil tests.
+Nutrient Management: If the Permittee applies nutrients or fertilizers to a pervious area on a municipally controlled property that is five acres or more (such as a park, athletic facility, or golf course), the Permittee shall conduct applications in accordance with a site-specific nutrient application schedule based on appropriate soil tests.
 The nutrient application schedule shall be designed to maintain the optimal health of the turf or garden vegetation. - 3.
-Street Sweeping and Catch Basin Cleaning: If a Permittee conducts street sweeping or catch basin cleanings, by May 1, 2027, the Permittee shall submit a written procedure that, at a minimum, describes the following: - a) A description of the street sweeping and/or catch basin cleaning program, including the methodology and equipment used, schedule and frequency of street sweeping and catch basin cleaning, and the location(s) of collected material storage and final disposal. - b) If street sweeping or catch basin cleaning is utilized to meet a water quality requirement under this or a previous permit, sweeping and catch basin cleaning shall continue at the frequency specified in the Permittee's Storm Water Management Plan. - c) Material collected through street sweeping and catch basin cleaning shall be handled and stored in a manner that prevents contamination of storm water runoff.
+Street Sweeping and Catch Basin Cleaning: If the Permittee conducts street sweeping or catch basin cleanings, by April 1, 2027, the Permittee shall submit a written procedure that, at a minimum, includes the following: - a) A description of the street sweeping and/or catch basin cleaning program, including the methodology and equipment used, the schedule and frequency of street sweeping and catch basin cleaning, and the location(s) of collected material storage and final disposal. - b) If street sweeping or catch basin cleaning is utilized to meet a water quality requirement under this permit or a previous permit, a condition stating that sweeping and catch basin cleaning shall continue at the frequency specified in the Permittee's Storm Water Management Plan.

+c) A condition stating that material collected through street sweeping and catch basin cleaning shall be handled and stored in a manner that prevents contamination of storm water runoff.
 Non-storm water discharges to waters of the state associated with dewatering and drying these collected materials are not authorized by this permit.
 These materials are solid waste as defined in s.
 289.01(33), Wis.
-Stats and shall be disposed of in accordance with applicable solid waste statutes and administrative codes or beneficially reused under a written exemption from solid waste regulations issued by the Department.
+Stats., and shall be disposed of in accordance with applicable solid waste statutes and administrative codes or beneficially reused under a written exemption from solid waste regulations issued by the Department.